 The most common dental procedures carried out at the dental practices on a daily basis such as fillings, prostheses and extraction use very similar symbols in different countries.
-However, the interpretation abbreviations of and dentist's personal notes presented the greatest challenge.
+However. the interpretation of abbreviations and dentist's personal notes presented the greatest challenge.
 The degree of difficulty increases even more when dealing with a foreign language.